wshon/madedit-mod/README.txt

 Fix: Reverse order toolbars under linux
 Fix: Remove extra overflow icon from Toolbars
 Fix: Crash in ColumnAlign while reverse selection
+Fix: Column align will has issue if you select beyond the EOL

 Mod v0.3.6
 1.New: Create scripts directory if not exists while saving recorded script